East Coast Trail Hiking Gear List

 Ferryland

-In terms of water we are carrying our MSR filter system and will rely upon regional streams which should be running well in the springtime.
+In terms of water, we are carrying our MSR filter system and will rely upon regional streams which should be running well in the springtime.

 ** Post Hike Note – while we and almost everyone else we saw along the trail practised Hike in, Pack out philosophy, and the trails were very clean we were nonetheless stunned to find that many people left a lot of garbage in the parking lots and at the ECTA campsites.
 In particular a lot of people seem to stuff their garbage and food wrappers under the camping platforms.
 This meant that several sites smelled quite bad and that invariably they would attract animals. **